-It is produced normally in conjunction with the manufacture of high purity oxygen using cryogenic distillation of air.
-Since the boiling point of argon is very close to that of oxygen (a difference of only 2.9 deg C) separating pure argon from oxygen, while also achieving high recovery of both the products, requires many stages of distillation.
+Argon is important gas known for its total inertness in particular at high temperatures.
+It is the most abundant and the least expensive of the truly inert gases.
+It is produced normally in conjunction with the manufacture of high purity oxygen using cryogenic distillation of air (Fig 2).
+Since the boiling point of argon is very close to that of oxygen (a difference of only 2.9 deg C) separating pure argon from oxygen, while also achieving high recovery of both the products, needs several stages of distillation.

-For many decades, the most common argon recovery and purification process used many steps which were (i) taking a ‘side draw’ stream from the primary air separation distillation system at a point in the low pressure column where the concentration of argon is highest, (ii) processing the feed in a crude argon column which returns the nitrogen to the low pressure column and produces a crude argon product, (iii) warming the crude argon and reacting the oxygen impurity in the stream (typically around 2 %) with a controlled amount of hydrogen to form water, (iv) removing the water vapour by condensation and adsorption, (v) re cooling the gas to cryogenic temperature and (vi) removing the remaining non argon components (small amounts of nitrogen and unconsumed hydrogen) through further distillation in a pure argon distillation column.
+For many decades, the most common argon recovery and purification process used several steps which were (i) taking a ‘side draw’ stream from the primary air separation distillation system at a point in the low pressure column where the concentration of argon is highest, (ii) processing the feed in a crude argon column which returns the nitrogen to the low pressure column which produces a crude argon product, (iii) warming the crude argon and reacting the oxygen impurity in the stream (typically around 2 %) with a controlled amount of hydrogen to form water, (iv) removing the water vapour by condensation and adsorption, (v) re cooling the gas to cryogenic temperature and (vi) removing the remaining non argon components (small amounts of nitrogen and not consumed hydrogen) through further distillation in a pure argon distillation column.

 Argon is used where a completely non reactive gas is needed.
-In steel melting shop it is used for bottom blowing in the combined blowing process of steel making.
+In steel melting shop it is used for bottom blowing in the combined blowing process of steelmaking.
 It is used for stirring of liquid steel in teeming ladles and as a shield gas in continuous casting of steel.
 It is also used in AOD converter where it is blown in the molten metal along with oxygen.
 The addition of argon reduces chromium losses and the desired carbon content is achieved at a lower temperature.

 Hydrogen burns in air with a pale blue, almost invisible flame.
-Hydrogen is the lightest of all gases, approximately one-fifteenth as heavy as air.
+Hydrogen is the lightest of all gases, around one-fifteenth as heavy as air.
 Hydrogen ignites easily and forms, together with oxygen or air, an explosive gas (oxy-hydrogen).
-Hydrogen has the highest combustion energy release per unit of weight of any commonly occurring material.
+Hydrogen has the highest combustion energy release per unit of weight of any normal occurring material.
 This property makes it the fuel of choice for upper stages of multi-stage rockets.

 The most common large scale process for manufacturing hydrogen is steam reforming of hydrocarbons.
 Other methods used for hydrogen production include generation by partial oxidation of coal or hydrocarbons, electrolysis of water, recovery of byproduct hydrogen from electrolytic cells used to produce chlorine and other products, and dissociation of ammonia.
 Hydrogen is also recovered for internal use and sale from various refinery and chemical streams, typically purge gas, tail gas, fuel gas or other contaminated or low-valued streams.
 Purification methods include pressure swing adsorption (PSA), cryogenic separation and membrane gas separation.

 Some industrial processes with relatively small hydrogen requirements choose to produce their needs using compact generators.
 In the past, ammonia dissociation was a common technology choice.
-More recently, improvements in small packaged electrolytic and hydrocarbon reforming systems have made these routes to small volume hydrogen production increasingly attractive.
+More recently, improvements in small packaged electrolytic and hydro-carbon reforming systems have made these routes to small volume hydrogen production increasingly attractive.
 Electrolytic production techniques can produce high purity hydrogen at elevated pressure, eliminating the need for supplemental compression.
-The latest generation of highly packaged hydrocarbon reforming units, in particular those which employ an auto thermal generation process, which operates at relatively low temperature and pressure, have made on site hydrocarbon reforming a viable route to hydrogen production at much lower production rates than were considered commercially feasible just a few years ago.
+The latest generation of highly packaged hydro-carbon reforming units, in particular those which employ an auto thermal generation process and which operates at relatively low temperature and pressure, have made on site hydrocarbon reforming a viable route to hydrogen production at much lower production rates than were considered commercially feasible just a few years ago.